-Q: When is the next visit by the French?
+Q: When are visits by the French?

-Q: When is the next trip to France?
+Q: When are trips to France?

 Q: What happens when we get to Le Vaudreuil?

 A: We are met by our hosts who take us off to their homes for the next two days.
-There will probably be a communal event (lunch or dinner) to help make and renew friendships.
+There will be a communal event (lunch or dinner) to help make and renew friendships.